-- Using the provided scoop along with the insanely small opening for pre-ground coffee, results in about half of the coffee on the outside of machine.
-Saeco should have made the opening bigger, or rigged it with a funnel like opening, which is larger on top.
+- Using the provided scoop along with the insanely small opening for pre-ground coffee results in about half of the coffee on the outside of the machine.
+Saeco should have made the opening bigger or rigged it with a funnel-like opening, which is larger on top.
 Also, the coffee doesn’t all go down the chute, so you have to sort of push it down with your finger.
 Awful.

 - With the dispensing spout adjusted down, using the milk steam function causes hot milk to be splattered into an area that is not taken care of by the auto clean, and is a total pain to clean.

 - Just about everything you need is included, even grease for lubrication of the brew group on a monthly basis.

 - Coffee Bean Hopper is sealed very well, meaning you can leave your beans in there, and be sure that no air will get to them.
 This translates to fresh coffee beans.

 - Coffee Bean Hopper has a vibrating action that ensures beans are fed reliably into the hopper throat.